 Alan Wilson

-Alan is the Authority's Acting Chief Financial Officer and was appointed to the role following the resignation of the Chief Financial Officer.
-Alan is accountable for the administrative and financial operations of the Authority.
+Alan is the Acting Chief Financial Officer and was appointed to the role in May 2014 following his previous appointment as Manager Accounting and Finance in September 2013.
+Alan is accountable for the financial operations of the Authority.